vipulnaik/diet-exercise-health/events/2024/2024-09-17-mouth-bite.md

 (2024-09-30) and maybe have it once more on 2024-10-01, then skip it until 2024-10-12, which is anyway mostly needed in light of the upcoming dental cleaning appointment on 2024-10-09.

+## 2024-10-01 onward: no further recording; no increase of inflammation

+Starting 2024-10-01, I stopped further recording.
+There was no increase of inflammation or redness in the area.